Reviews10 min read

 Is IPVanish good for torrenting?

 Absolutely.
-P2P is permitted on all servers, speeds are solid on WireGuard, and the included SOCKS5 proxy is a genuine bonus for BitTorrent users who want to separate proxy traffic from full VPN encryption.
+P2P is allowed on all servers, speeds are solid on WireGuard, and the included SOCKS5 proxy is a genuine bonus for BitTorrent users who want to separate proxy traffic from full VPN encryption.
 It's one of the stronger use cases for IPVanish specifically.

 Does IPVanish work in China?